-On almost all modern websites, there are slider ads, background images, marketing graphics, or any number of other creations to avoid blank space.
+There are slider ads, background images, marketing graphics, or any number of other creations on almost all modern websites to avoid blank space.
 As page development becomes increasingly inexpensive and user-friendly, designing a website that features movement and rotating hero shots is now the norm.
 The trend is catching fire between large corporate and small business sites alike.

 We can see the strategy used here to a medium degree on the Ikea homepage: